-In August 2022, we finally were able to create an internal Communications Unit with two experienced communication specialists to improve our internal and external communications.
-The unit is working to enhance our reports, publications, and presentations to make them modern, useful, and impactful; manage the content and design of our Internet and Intranet sites and social media platforms to ensure that information is available, current, and valuable for our external users and internal organization; assist with the development of continuing education programs and materials for additional in-house training opportunities; and assist with recruiting efforts through creative outreach and the design of attractive recruiting materials.
+In August 2022, we created an internal Communications Unit to improve our internal and external communications.
+Since then, the unit made significant strides to improve how we communicate with state government, the public, and our employees.
+They worked to enhance our reports, publications, and presentations to make them modern, useful, and impactful; manage the content and design of our internet and intranet sites and social media platforms to ensure that information is available, current, and valuable for our external users and internal organization; assist with the development of continuing education programs and materials for additional in-house training opportunities; and assist with recruiting efforts through creative outreach and the design of attractive recruiting materials.